ruanbekker/bitcoin-full-node-demo/guides/jsonrpc_usage.md

 # JSON RPC Usage

-This will show you how to use the json-rpc to interact with your bitcoin node
+This will show you how to use the json-rpc to interact with your bitcoin node on the testnet chain.

 ## Uptime